KingFelix/Emerald/about.md

 ## professional bio
-Jesse Williams has spent his career leading marketing and demand strategies for developer-focused technologies, projects, and tools.

-Over the past eight years, he has focused on understanding how to grow and interact with technical audiences to develop highly engaged communities around developer tools and products.

-Jesse currently leads DevTools Product Marketing for AWS CDK, IDEs, IDE Toolkits, CI/CD, and GitOps.
+Jesse Williams specializes in leading product marketing for developer tools.
+He has a deep understanding of developer workflows, how to position technical products in competitive markets, and how to enable sellers to confidently bring developer solutions to IT decision makers.
+Jesse currently leads Product Marketing for the AWS DevTools potfolio (CDK, IDEs, IDE Toolkits, SDKs, IaC.)
 Prior to AWS, Jesse led the lifecycle marketing team for Red Hat Developer, a community of over 1.5 million independent software developers.
-During his tenure at Red Hat Developer, his strategies drove a 490% increase in developer engagement, 70% increase in active users, and 15% increase in YOY program registration.
 Jesse got his start in developer marketing while leading the marketing efforts for Codenvy and open source Eclipse Che.

+Outside of work, he is involved with the Eclipse Cloud Development Tools Working Group, where he hosts Cloud Chats, a Twitch series focused on open source leadership and strategy, and serves as a board advisor for Stanza, an open source log agent that’s part of the CNCF’s OpenTelemetry project.

-Jesse resides in Washington D.C. with his wife and three kids.
+Jesse resides in Alexandria, VA with his wife and three kids.

 <h4>accomplishments</h4>